Shampire27/kickstarter-analysis/README.md

 ## Results
 - What are two conclusions you can draw about the Theater Outcomes by Launch Date?
-  * The numbers of successful outcomes is the highest over the year.
+  * The numbers of successful outcomes is the highest over the year in May.
+For Maximizing the posibilyty of succeed, Louise could launch the play in May.
   * There is a low posibility to fail in November.
+If Louise is a risk avoider, November would be the best period for launching.

 - What can you conclude about the Outcomes based on Goals?
-  *
+  * There is a high posibility to fail if the fundraising goal is between 25000 and 29999.
+  * There is a low possibility (almost 0) that the plays are cancled.

 - What are some limitations of this dataset?
-  *
+  * There are file size limitations in Excel.
+If there is a large number of data in this dataset, Excel might not able to handle.
+  * In the worksheet "Outcomes Based on Goals", there are some data of Goals with large diference with the most of the numbers.
+These numbers might cause error when making desision based on the calculating results with these factors.

 - What are some other possible tables and/or graphs that we could create?
-  *
+  * We could creat a table for culculation the mean, mode, median and standard diviation of the goal to visualize degree of dispersion for the fundraising goals.
+Meanwhile quartiles could be calculated for culculating IQR.